ebavs/example/README.md

 Part of tutorial.

-Yau can found here  http://www.ebavs.net/basic-git-commands/
+You can found here  http://www.ebavs.net/basic-git-commands/